 His debut album, The Wilds (with cellist Jeremy Ward), celebrates the diversity of Scottish fiddle music in the 18th century, and has been described as “fresh and yet authentic sounding” (Dr. John Purser) and “a belter” (Dr. David McGuinness).

-In addition to performing, Tim runs a private teaching studio and teaches at fiddle camps and clubs.
+In addition to performing, Tim runs a private teaching studio and teaches at fiddle camps and clubs, including one he founded.
 His compositions won first place at the first two Scottish FIRE Composition Competitions and are now available in print.
-A “remarkably capable” researcher of Scottish-Baroque music (Dr. Johann Buis) who “combin[es] the intelligence of a talented scholar with the experience of a top-level performer” (Rachel Barton Pine), Tim was an Arthur and Lila Weinberg Fellow at the Newberry Library, has been invited to present papers at the Musica Scotica (Stirling) and NAFCo (Aberdeen) conferences in Scotland, and has guest lectured at Northwestern University (IL), Wheaton College (IL), High Point University (NC), the National Centre for Excellence in Traditional Music (Plockton, Scotland), and elsewhere.
-He also plays the viola d’amore, harpsichord, and concertina, serves on the board of the Great Lakes Baroque (with artistic director Jory Vinikour) and on the leadership team of his local church, is an award-winning software developer, and successfully ran the Chicago Marathon.
+A “remarkably capable” researcher of Scottish-Baroque music (Dr. Johann Buis) who “combin[es] the intelligence of a talented scholar with the experience of a top-level performer” (Rachel Barton Pine), Tim was an Arthur and Lila Weinberg Fellow at the Newberry Library, has presented papers at the Musica Scotica (Stirling) and NAFCo (Aberdeen) conferences in Scotland, and has guest lectured at Northwestern University (IL), Wheaton College (IL), High Point University (NC), the National Centre for Excellence in Traditional Music (Plockton, Scotland), and elsewhere.
+He also plays the viola d’amore, harpsichord, and concertina, serves on the board of the Great Lakes Baroque (with artistic director Jory Vinikour) and on the leadership team of his local church, and is an award-winning software developer.